adamisom/collab-canvas/docs/phase3/phase3e-infrastructure.md

 }
 ```

+> **Important**: Firebase Cloud Functions using Firebase Admin SDK bypass these security rules entirely.
+This is how the AI agent (which runs as a Cloud Function) can create shapes on behalf of users without being blocked by the `createdBy` validation.

 **Key Security Features:**
 - ✅ Per-shape ownership (can only modify own shapes)
 - ✅ Field-level validation (types, ranges, regex)